aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/structured_types.rst

       $ [Information - IntrospectionStructure.cpp:270]: Registering type GAMPerformance
       ...

    These messages are expected and can be safely ignored.
-They are due to the fact that MARTe2 tries to load the structured types as if they were components (GAMs, DataSources, ...), but since they are not components, the loading fails and the warning messages are output.
-However, the structured types are still registered successfully (provided that the message ``[Information - IntrospectionStructure.cpp:270]: Registering type <type_name>`` is shown) and can be used in the application without any issues.
+They occur because MARTe2 attempts to load structured types as components (e.g. GAMs or DataSources).
+Since they are not components, loading fails and warnings are issued.
+However, as long as messages such as:

+   ``[Information - IntrospectionStructure.cpp:270]: Registering type <type_name>``

+   are present, the structured types are correctly registered and can be used without issues.

 Running the application
 -----------------------